 - 1. The collector will ask you to remove coats/jumpers and to empty your pockets.
 All personal belongings will be left outside the collection room. - 2.
 You will be asked to wash your hands prior to producing a sample. - 3.
 A coloured solution will be added to the toilet.
 Water taps and soap will be made tamper evident (i.e. a paper bag taped over the taps). - 4.
 A sample collection cup will be provided for you to submit a minimum 40mL of urine.
-The collection staff member waits outside the cubicle with the door slightly ajar whilst you urinate. - 5.
+The collection staff member will remain in the room whilst you urinate and discreetly observes from the side. - 5.
 Once finished, the sample cup is handed to the collector.
 The collector observes the toilet prior to flushing. - 6.
 The urine will be temperature tested.
 If the temperature is outside 33-38 °C, or anything unusual is noted of the urine, another sample will be required.